jonahbenton/flower/README.md

 Each symbol is a function taking a map and returning either a map or a boolean.

-Functions that take and return maps are called Actions.
+Functions that take and return maps are called *Actions*.

-Functions that take a map and return a boolean are called Decisions.
+Functions that take a map and return a boolean are called *Decisions*.

 The var ```basic-web-handler``` is a function of a single parameter- a map- and returns a single value- a map- with the results of processing.